alerta/docker-alerta/README.md

 `ADMIN_USERS`
     - comma-separated list of logins that will be created with "admin" role.

-`ADMIN_PASSWORD`
-    - sets the password of all admins.
-Should be changed at first login.

-`ADMIN_KEY`
-    - sets an admin API key.

 `CUSTOMER_VIEWS`
     - enable alert views partitioned by customer. (default:``False``)